Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 What Are the Best NFL Teaser Picks This Week?

-The best NFL teaser picks each week depend on the specific spreads available — which is why teaser analysis is a weekly task rather than a seasonal strategy.
-Spreads that don't cross key numbers should not be teased, regardless of how confident you are in the underlying pick.
+The best NFL teaser picks each week are entirely dependent on the specific spreads available, which is why teaser analysis is a weekly task rather than a seasonal strategy.
+Spreads that do not cross key numbers should never be teased, regardless of how confident you are in the underlying pick.
+Teasing a -3 favorite down to +3 crosses zero key numbers and provides no mathematical advantage — you are paying reduced odds for spread movement that does not capture the high-probability scoring margins.

 To see current NFL teaser recommendations from The Best Bet on Sports, visit our NFL picks page.
 We flag teaser-eligible games in our weekly analysis and explain the key number logic behind each recommendation.